rainmanh/nginx_app/provisioning/README.md

 State path: terraform.tfstate
 ```

-Files can be found in directory : *terrafform*
+Files can be found in directory : *terraform*